stevedonovan/gentle-intro/6-error-handling.md

 What __error-chain__ does for you is create all the definitions we needed for manually implementing an error type; creating a struct, and implementing the necessary traits: `Display`, `Debug` and `Error`.
 It also by default implements `From` so strings can be converted into errors.
-Here we also ask for `From` to be implemented so that `std::io::Error` will also convert into our error type.

 Our first `src/main.rs` file looks like this.
 All the main program does is call `run`, print out any errors, and end the program with a non-zero exit code.
 The macro `error_chain` generates all the definitions needed, within an `error` module - in a larger program you would put this in its own file.
 We need to bring everything in `error` back into global scope because our code will need to see the generated traits.
-By default, there will be an `Error` struct and a `Result` defined with that
+By default, there will be an `Error` struct and a `Result` defined with that error.

-error:
+Here we also ask for `From` to be implemented so that `std::io::Error` will convert into our error type using `foreign_links`:

 ```rust
 #[macro_use]